vr-payment/prestashop/README.md

 ## Older versions

 ### PrestaShop 1.7
-The Wallee integration for Prestashop 1.7 can be downloaded [here](https://github.com/wallee-payment/prestashop-1.7)
+The VR Payment integration for Prestashop 1.7 can be downloaded [here](https://github.com/vr-payment/prestashop-1.7)

-### PrestaShop 1.6
-The Wallee integration for Prestashop 1.6 can be downloaded [here](https://github.com/wallee-payment/prestashop-1.6)

 ## License